HCH1/blog/blog Rinjani 2.md

 Oct-26 Sat：
 - 7am - 2pm Rinjani
+- Sendang Gile Waterfall

 Oct-27 Sun：
 - 1-2 pm Lombok to Bali
+- In Balance Spa by Novotel Ngurah Rai Airport Powered By Gaya Spa
 - 6-7 pm Bali to SIN

 ## Bellow are list of items you should carry during the trek programme.
 All items to be packed in a small backpack no more than 5 kgs.